Information about the West Coast of Denmark

-The wild nature west coast of Denmark extends from Skagen in the north to the Wadden Sea in the south.
+The wild nature at the west coast of Denmark extends from Skagen in the north to the Wadden Sea in the south.
 The coast offers both natural and cultural experiences.
-The west coast in Denmark is best known for endless stretches of beach, maritime past pulse, many German concrete bunkers from World War II and magnificent bird life.
+West coast in Denmark is best known for endless stretches of beach, maritime past pulse, many German concrete bunkers from World War II and magnificent bird life.
 The most beautiful sunsets can be seen along the Danish coast.

 Denmark Travel Tips

 The west coast of Denmark (West Jutland) is for you who are looking for endless wild nature.
 Here you will find sand dunes, heathland and wind-blown beaches under open sky.
 The best beaches in Denmark are found here.
 The coast is a very dramatic landscape, shaped by the North Sea.
 As far as the eye can see, there are wide white sand beaches and high dunes.
 However, close to the coast you also find milder, hilly fields with large forest plantations as well as small straits, bays and inlets.

 I will recommend visiting some of the small fisher villages where you will find an authentic Danish fisher atmosphere.
 Furthermore, I will recommend visiting the region of Thy where you can see the major bird sanctuary and wetland of Vejlerne.
 The amazing limestone cliff of Bulbjerg is also worth a visit.